144th Fighter Wing: California Air National Guard

 The three squadrons were all re-designations of the 372nd Fighter Group's operational squadrons during World War II.
 All were initially equipped with F-51D Mustangs, with a mission of air defense of their respective states.

 144th Fighter Wing

+The origin of the 144th Fighter Wing dates back to April 4, 1948, barely six months after the formation of the Air National Guard in September 1947.
+On that date, the 61st Fighter Wing received federal recognition at Alameda, Calif., followed by the activation of the 194th Fighter Squadron on June 25, 1948.
+The 61st Fighter Wing was re-designated as the 144th Fighter Bomber Wing on November 1, 1950.

+The first aircraft assigned as of June 1948 included two T-6s, one B-26, one C-47, one L-17, and two borrowed P-51s.

 In 1949, the 144th and its assigned 194th Fighter Squadron moved from NAS Alameda to the former Hayward Army Airfield, designated as Hayward Air National Guard Base.
 At the end of October 1950, the Air National Guard converted to the wing-base (Hobson Plan) organization.
 As a result, the 61st Fighter Wing was withdrawn from the California ANG and inactivated on 31 October 1950.
-The 144th Fighter Wing was established by the National Guard Bureau, allocated to the state of California, recognized and activated 1 November 1950, assuming the personnel, equipment and mission of the inactivated 61st Fighter Wing.
+The 144th Fighter Wing was established by the National Guard Bureau, allocated to the state of California, recognized and activated on 1 November 1950, assuming the personnel, equipment, and mission of the inactivated 61st Fighter Wing.
 The 144th Fighter Group was assigned to the new wing as its operational group with the three fighter squadrons.